marbl/MetagenomeScope/README.md

 ## Wiki

-Documentation on MetagenomeScope is available at its GitHub wiki, located [here](https://github.com/marbl/MetagenomeScope/wiki).
+Documentation on MetagenomeScope -- including up-to-date installation instructions for the preprocessing script -- is available at its GitHub wiki, located [here](https://github.com/marbl/MetagenomeScope/wiki).

 ## License